amalgamaria/secretariat/docs/access/login.rst

          *Note: As you type the password on the command line, the cursor will not move to indicate that you have typed anything.
 This is a security feature.
 Type the entire password and press Enter.*

-      5. Select your method of Duo Two-Factor Authenication.
+      5. Select your method of Duo Two-Factor Authenication; Authenticate accordingly.

          *Mobile device users should enter the number associated with their preferred Duo authentication method* (commonly ``1``) *to trigger a push notification.
 Users with alternative methods will get a second prompt for a passcode or token key.*